- Campus Offices

 Facilities & Administrative Costs are calculated by multiplying the F&A Cost Rate by the Modified Total Direct Costs (MTDC) of your project.
 Modified Total Direct Costs include all direct costs except major equipment $5,000 and over per piece, capital expenditures, charges for patient care, tuition remission, rental costs of off-site facilities, scholarships/fellowships, as well as the portion of each subcontract in excess of $25,000.

 What If the Sponsor Limits the F&A Cost Rate?

 There are instances when the sponsor has a limitation on the amount of F&A Costs that can be recovered.
 This limitation is usually in the form of a percentage.
 To the extent that the sponsor has a policy in place which limits the F&A Cost, and this policy is included with the proposal at the time of routing, the University accepts the limitation on F&A Cost recovery.
-But keep in mind that the lower the amount of F&A Costs shown in the proposal, the less F&A Cost Return the department will receive.

 What If I Want to Waive the F&A Costs on My Proposal?